opitzconsulting/cattlecrew-case-management-ui/README.md

 ## Try it out

-Download the prepackaged distribution from [CattleCrew Blog](https://thecattlecrew.net/) by following the [link](https://#/) and extract it in your application server (e.g. Apache Tomcat).
+Download the prepackaged distribution from the [CattleCrew Blog](https://thecattlecrew.net/) and deploy it in your application server (e.g. Apache Tomcat).

 Follow the instructions on https://camunda.org/ to adjust a CMMN Project.